CLICK HERE TO REGISTER for the next Ironworker Safety Directory Training Course!

 Ironworker Safety Director Training Course

-The Ironworker Safety Director Training course is designed to assist members with new skill sets to manage a comprehensive company safety program for a signatory contractor, project owner or general contractor.
+The Ironworker Safety Director Training Course is designed to assist members with new skill sets to manage a comprehensive company safety program for a signatory contractor, project owner or general contractor.
 The training course is also open to current or future safety directors for signatory contractors needing additional training.
-The three-day training will consist of several breakout sessions focusing on specific areas of instruction.
+The five-day training will consist of several breakout sessions focusing on specific areas of instruction.

 Please contact Jeff Norris, Canadian safety coordinator at (780) 459-4498, if you have any questions pertaining to the Ironworker Safety Director Training Course.